-We have audited the accompanying financial statements of PODA a.s. (hereinafter also "the Company"), prepared in accordance with International Financial Reporting Standards as adopted by the European Union, which comprise the statement of financial position as at 31 December 2022, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the period from 1 January 2022 to 31 December 2022, and notes to the financial statements, including a summary of significant accounting policies and other explanatory notes ("the financial statements").
-The basic disclosures about the Company are presented in Note 1 of the notes to the financial statements.
+We have audited the accompanying consolidated financial statements of PODA a.s. and its subsidiaries (hereinafter also "the Group"), prepared in accordance with International Financial Reporting Standards as adopted by the European Union, which comprise the consolidated statement of financial position as at 31 December 2023, and the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies and other explanatory notes ("the financial statements").
+The basic disclosures about the Group are presented in Note 1 and 4 of the notes to the consolidated financial statements.

-In our opinion, the financial statements give a true and fair view of the financial position of PODA a.s. as at 31 December 2022, and of its financial performance and its cash flows for the period from 1 January 2022 to 31 December 2022 in accordance with International Financial Reporting Standards as adopted by the European Union.
+In our opinion, the consolidated financial statements give a true and fair view of the consolidated financial position of the Group as at 31 December 2023, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union.